 One way for sure you can tell if your rolls are going to come out right or not is if your dough rises to twice the size in the bowl.

 Just look at that beautiful dough.
 There is just something about dough that rises like this that gets me all giddy inside.
+The secret to making it look like this is simple.
+The yeast you use needs to be FRESH.

 I feel like Betty Crocker when this happens 🙂